One Bloor: Chick-fil-A controversy

 American chicken sandwich chain Chick-fil-A opened its first standalone Canadian location at street level on September 6, 2019 amid protests over the homophobic beliefs held by the evangelical owner of the restaurant chain and donations to anti-LGBT organizations, especially given the location's proximity to Toronto's main LGBT community of Church and Wellesley.

 Construction

-The final scheme comprises a 76-storey condominium tower built by Great Gulf Homes.
+The final scheme comprises a 76-storey condominium tower built by Great Gulf.
 The two-storey buildings located on the site were demolished in December 2008.
 Construction began in August 2011, and the tower topped out in late 2015.